You can download the PDF version of the IAATO Bylaws below:

 - Organizers are to liaise in advance with National Antarctic Programs if operating in the vicinity of their stations so that organizers have made a clear line of communication available.

-- Organizers are to incorporate into their own operating procedures the IAATO guidelines and operational procedures relevant to flight and land activities while operating in Antarctica.
+- Organizers are to incorporate into their own operating procedures the IAATO requirements, guidelines, and operational procedures relevant to flight and land activities while operating in Antarctica.
 Organizers acknowledge that failure to do so can result in possible action by the Compliance and Dispute Resolution Committee and possible sanctions by the Membership.